 I was on the verge of starting a one-woman campaign to rein in the reindeers and keep Christmas snugly confined to the month of December.
 At the very least I wanted to outlaw any form of Christmas display until the day after Melbourne Cup.

 So how did I beat the Bah Humbugs?
 I inadvertently discovered the power of ‘the Santa incentive’ over my daughter.

-It happened one morning recently while nagging my daughter (aka Princess #1 or P1) to get dressed.
+It happened one morning recently while nagging my eldest daughter to get dressed.
 As usual my commands fell on deaf ears.
 Clutching at straws I said something like “Santa wants you to get dressed.
 He’ll take brownie points off you if you don’t do what I say”.

 Once I had stumbled across this technique I kept it going.
 In the following weeks the catch cry “Santa’s got his eye on you” was repeated countless times.
-Somehow it got put to music – specifically the tune of Limbo Rock.
+Somehow it got put to music — specifically the tune of Limbo Rock.
 It even had accompanying dance moves.
-It must have been driving Dadabulous balmy but for getting P1 to follow instructions it was 100 per cent effective.
+It must have been driving my husband balmy but for getting our daughter to follow instructions it was 100 per cent effective.

-Unfortunately I wasn’t able to work Santa’s magic on my younger daughter (aka Princesss #2, P2).
-P2 stretches my sanity every morning with her obstinate refusal to get dressed.
+Unfortunately I wasn’t able to work Santa’s magic on my younger daughter.
+She stretches my sanity every morning with her obstinate refusal to get dressed.
 I tried the “Santa’s got his eye on you” line whilst she was stark naked and giggling at me from behind a curtain.
 “Silly Mummy.
 Santa’s not here” she chided.
 I guess you have to get up with the sparrows to fool her.